DiGeorge syndrome: TBX1

 Haploinsufficiency of the TBX1 gene (T-box transcription factor TBX1) is thought to be the cause of some of the symptoms observed.
 Point mutations in this gene have also been observed in individuals with DiGeorge syndrome.
 TBX1 is part of the T-box family of genes which have an important role in tissue and organ formation during embryonic development and it may have a role in the regulation of differentiation of post migration neural crest cells.
 The neural crest forms many of the structures affected in DiGeorge syndrome, including the skull bones, mesenchyme of the face and palate, the outflow tract of the heart, and the thymus and parathyroid stroma.
 When there is a loss of expression of FGF18 during the development of the pharyngeal arches, neural crest cell death is seen.
 Although neither FGF18 or TBX1 is expressed in the neural crest cells, TBX1 might have a role in the regulation of FGF18 expression, ensuring that the differentiation of these cells in the pharyngeal region is correct.
 Therefore, dysfunction of TBX1 may be responsible for some of the symptoms in DiGeorge syndrome.

-Research in mouse models has shown that deletion of Tbx1 leads to several defects similar to those seen in humans, mainly affecting development of the great arteries and the thymus.
+Research in mouse models has shown that deletion of TBX1 leads to several defects similar to those seen in humans, mainly affecting development of the great arteries and the thymus.

-The abnormalities seen in the great arteries of mice deficient of Tbx1 are a consequence of abnormal formation and remodelling of the aortic arches during early development.
-The role of Tbx1 for correct formation and remodelling of the aortic arches has been extensively studied in various mouse models suggesting the key role of Tbx1 for cardiovascular development and the phenotypes seen in DiGeorge syndrome.
+The abnormalities seen in the great arteries of mice deficient of TBX1 are a consequence of abnormal formation and remodeling of the aortic arches during early development.
+The role of TBX1 for correct formation and remodeling of the aortic arches has been extensively studied in various mouse models suggesting the key role of TBX1 for cardiovascular development and the phenotypes seen in DiGeorge syndrome.